 With their forceful words and decisive actions, Barnabas and Paul were able to restrain the people from worshipping and sacrificing to them as gods.

 What a lesson in humility for God’s servants today!

-Truly, astonishing miracles, signs, and wonders can provoke strange reactions from spiritually immature and undiscerning people.
+Truly, astonishing miracles, signs and wonders can provoke strange reactions from spiritually immature and undiscerning people.

-As it happened to Barnabas and Paul, in their excitement and astonishment, people may call you several lofty names when they see many mighty acts God has done by your hands or through you
+As it happened to Barnabas and Paul, in their excitement and astonishment, people may call you several lofty names when they see many mighty acts God has done by your hands or through you.

 How do you handle that as a servant of God?

-Moreover, Barnabas and Paul pointed and directed the undiscerning people of Lystra to the only true God and so turned the people’s attention and affection away from them to their God through their passionate preaching.
+Moreover, Barnabas and Paul pointed and directed the undiscerning people of Lystra to the only true God and so turned the people’s attention and affection away from them to their God by their passionate preaching.

 Sadly, many servants of God today are now bearing the lofty or eminent names and titles offered to them by their spiritually immature and undiscerning followers.